Low sex drive a common problem for men and women

 - Horny Goat Weed has been used in traditional medicine as an aphrodisiac to increase libido, improve sexual response and function and create a feeling of well-being during menopause.
 Horny Goat Weed has been used since ancient times to promote physical and mental energy.
 It stimulates libido by enhancing sexual response and orgasm, relieves symptoms associated with PMS and menopause, balances hormones, relieves stress and aids in the treatment of osteoporosis.
 Horny goat weed contains a flavonoid called Icariin that assists to increase nitric oxide levels relaxing genital muscles in men and women, promoting erections and orgasms.
 Horny goat weed influences the stress hormone cortisol to help relieve stress.

 Herbal Ignite has been used successfully by thousands of men and women in New Zealand and Australia to help beat stress and fatigue, boost libido and sexual satisfaction.
 It is 100% natural and free of unpleasant side effects.
-It is made in New Zealand to the highest standards, with thorough testing and guarantees of no adulteration or undeclared ingredients.Get Herbal Ignite for Women Special: Buy three bottles & save 27%
+It is made in New Zealand to the highest standards, with thorough testing and guarantees of no adulteration or undeclared ingredients.Get Herbal Ignite for Women Special: Buy 2 bottles and get 1 FREE!

 Disclaimer.
 This information is provided for general informational purposes only and does not substitute for the advice provided by your medical professional.
 Always seek specific medical advice for treatment appropriate to you.
 Individual results may vary and are not guaranteed.